-I was in a rough position because I had literally quit my job to work on this.
-If it failed that would mean giving up on my dream of having financial freedom and going back to the a 9-5 job.
-Failing really was not an option and I knew that if I kept pushing forward it would work.
-Maybe it was bloated confidence, but I saw other people doing this successfully so I knew if I got the right products in front of the right people it would work.
+I was in a rough position because I had quit my job to work on this.
+If it failed, that would mean giving up on my dream of having financial freedom and returning to the 9-5 job.
+Failing was not an option, and I knew it would work if I kept pushing forward.
+Maybe it was bloated confidence, but I saw other people doing this successfully, so I knew it would work if I got the right products in front of the right people.

-- What are some of the worst methods you were using to find your niche or products that you contributed to your early failure when you started?
+- What are some of the worst methods you used to find your niche or products that contributed to your early failure when you started?

-When I first started I was literally going on AliExpress, sorting by the highest order count and picking random products I thought looked “cool”.
-This is terrible because I did research to see how competitive the product was, or who my target demographic might be.
+When I started, I went on AliExpress, sorting by the highest order count and picking random products I thought looked “cool.”
+This could be better because I researched to see how competitive the product was or who my target demographic might be.

-I believe that demand is a requirement and passion is an added bonus.
-If you can find both then that is a great niche.
-One of my favorite ways to pick a niche is through “reverse research”.
-This basically means that instead of choosing a niche first and then picking products, you choose products first and see what niche matches.
+Demand is a requirement, and passion is a bonus.
+If you can find both, then that is a great niche.
+One of my favorite ways to pick a niche is through “reverse research.”
+This means that instead of choosing a niche and selecting products, you choose products and see what niche matches.

-What I will do is use Niche Scraper to find 10-20 products that are currently trending on AliExpress and try to group them together.
-If it turns out that 12 of those products are related to yoga, I would create a store in the yoga niche because I already have winning products for it.
+I will use Niche Scraper to find 10-20 products currently trending on AliExpress and try to group them.
+If 12 products are related to yoga, I would create a store in the yoga niche because I already have winning products.